5T33Z0/OC-Little-Translated/01_Adding_missing_Devices_and_enabling_Features/AC_Adapter_(SSDT-AC)/README.md

 There are 2 methods of applying this patch: either via kext or via SSDT.

 ### Method 1: Using a Kext (easy)
 - Add `ACPIBatteryManager.kext` to your EFI's kext folder and config.
 It attaches the AC Adapter to the `AppleACPIACAdapter` service.
-Additionally, it also applies some settings related to power management and attaches `BAT0` to `AppleSmartBatteryManger` in IOReg.
+Additionally, it also applies some settings related to power management and attaches `BAT0` to `AppleSmartBatteryManger` in IORegistryExplorer.
 - Disable `SMCBatteryManager.kext` (if present).
 - Save and reboot

 #### Note: ACPIBatteryManager vs. SMCBatteryManager
 `SMCBatteryManager` acts as a fake controller, which implements a complete emulation layer of `AppleSmartBattery` of SMC and SMBus protocols.
-Although it is able to find all the AC Aapters and Batteries just fine, it just doesn't attach to them in IOReg like `ACPIBatteryManager` does.
+Although it is able to find all the AC Adapters and Batteries just fine, it just doesn't attach to them in IOReg like `ACPIBatteryManager` does.
 So basically, this is all just cosmetics.
-If you want to be on the safe side, just stay with SMCBatteryManager since it is in active development, whereas ACPIBatteryManager is from 2018 and pretty much depricated.
+If you want to be on the safe side, just stay with SMCBatteryManager since it is in active development, whereas ACPIBatteryManager is from 2018 and pretty much deprecated.

 ### Method 2: Use a SSDT (for advanced users)
 If `AppleACPIACAdapter` is not loaded, you can use the included SSDT hotpatch to connect it to the AC Adapter device.
 Do the following, to figure out which SSDT is applicable: